 Two of the views that are commonly believed about what will happen to souls that leave mankind after death are the subject of this book.

 VIEW ONE: The belief that the you (the person you now are) will put on immortality at the resurrection, and it is you (not just some immaterial something that had been in you) that will live forever in Heaven; we, not an immaterial soul, is now in the image of Adam, we, not an immaterial soul, will have the image of Christ (1 Corinthians 15:49).
-The wages of sin is death, and after there resurrection and judgment the lost person will die the second death, they do not now have immortality and never will be immortal; those who do not belong to Christ will forever be destroyed after their judgment.
-Only saved persons will be changed from mortal to immortal persons at the resurrection (1 Corinthians 15:42-46); it will be you, the person, that will be immortal in the place Christ has gone to prepare for you, not whatever a soul is.
+The wages of sin is death, and after the resurrection and judgment lost persons they will die the second death, they do not now have immortality and never will be immortal; those who do not belong to Christ will forever be destroyed after their judgment.
+Only saved persons will be changed from mortal to immortal persons at the resurrection (1 Corinthians 15:42-46); it will be you, the person, that will be immortal in the place Christ has gone to prepare for you, not whatever anyone believes a soul to be.

 VIEW TWO: The belief that there is a “soul” in all persons that W. E. Vine says is nothing but “the immaterial, invisible part of man,” (“Vine’s Complete Expository Dictionary Of Old And New Testament Words,” page 588) and Robert A. Morey says, that after the death of the body a soul will be nothing but “mental thoughts” (“Death And The Afterlife,” page 79).
 According to those that believe as Vine does, this nothing but thoughts is the only thing that will have eternal life in Heaven.
 This immaterial something that is nothing but mental thoughts is all of you that will be in Heaven or Hell; the person (you) will be gone and there will be nothing but a soul that had been in you that is nothing but thoughts, then all of the “you” that you now know anything about will be forever be gone.
 Most that believe all persons are born with an immortal “soul” that is dwelling in them have only a vague unclear understanding, or even no idea of what they believe this unknown immaterial something they believe to be in them really is, but “it” (not themselves) is what they believe must be saved, and only “it” will be in Heaven if they save “it,” or in Hell if they do not.
 The belief that everyone has an immaterial something in them and this something, whatever this nothing but “mental thoughts” could be, will live forever and cannot die makes it not possible for death to be the wages of sin; if a person has something in them that is deathless, it would not be subject to the wages of sin, which is death, and this deathless nothing could never be destroyed; this, whatever it is would be, is born with eternal life, and it could never die; therefore, it could not be resurrected from the dead.